NaTaLiaMoSKV/questify/README.md

 1. Clone this repository to your local machine.
 2. Run `npm install` to install the necessary dependencies.
-3. Create a `.env` file based on `.env.example` and update it with your configuration.
-4. Run `npm start` to launch the Questify app locally.
+3. Run `npm start` to launch the Questify app locally.

 ## Usage